 - Lotion and lip balm: Conference centers and hotels rooms have dry air.

 - Breath mints: Not everyone has time to brush their teeth after lunch – conference seating is tight and elevators are packed.

 Networking + Learning

 - Business cards: You never know who you’re going to meet.

-- Notebook: Jot notes at every session.
+- Notebook: Jot actionable takeaways at each session.

 - Phone + charger

 - Travel surge protector